Support Coordination, Advocacy and Information for People with Disabilities

 What does PATH do?

-- PATH is a support, information and advocacy service.
+- PATH is an information, advocacy and support service.

 - We aim to be of service to anyone who has a disability, of any age, as well as to their families, carers and friends.